Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/angular-authenticating-users-from-an-api.md

 ng generate class models/User --type=model
 ```

-This will generate a `user.model.ts` file in the models folder.
+This will generate a `user.model.ts` file in the models' folder.

 Let's change this file to reflect our model.